CllsPy/CllTorch-Blog/content/posts/today.md

 - 02:30  Make launch decisions cautiously in step eleven and implement a policy layer.
 - 02:44  Continuously monitor and maintain your model to address technical debt in step twelve.

+### Day 02: 09 July 2024

+- I learned what is Ray Tracing
+- How to make a vector in Golang